speleotica/compass/README.md

 Types and I/O methods for Compass Cave Survey data file formats

-Right now this package doesn't contain a parser, just a formatter for output.
 I'm not going to go to much trouble to document it here unless people ask, the types are pretty self-explanatory: